Tower Gaps in Multicolour Ramsey Numbers: Introduction

-Due to the lack of progress on this central conjecture, it is natural to try to understand just how significant a role the number of colours can play in hypergraph Ramsey numbers and whether or not there could really be such a large difference between $r_3(t;2,2)$ and $r_3(t;4,2)$.
-To this end, Conlon, Fox, and R\"odl \citep{CFR} asked if there exist an integer $q$ and number $c>0$ such that $r_3(t;q,3)\geq 2^{2^{ct}}$.
-This question gets to the heart of our ignorance of $r_k(t;q,p)$ for any $k,q,p\geq 3$, which is caused by the absence of a stepping-up construction for any $p>2$.
+To prove this, we provide new stepping-up lemmas for a more general type of hypergraph Ramsey numbers.
+Let $r_k(G;q,p)$ for $q \geq p$ be the smallest integer $n$ such that in every $q$-colouring of $K_n^{(k)}$, there is a copy of the hypergraph $G$ whose edges span fewer than $p$ colours.
+As before, we use $r_k(t; q, p)$ when $G = \K{t}{k}$ and suppress $p$ when $p = 2$.

 A standard application of the first moment method (see e.g.\ \cite{alonspencer}) shows that for any $k,q\in \N$ there exists $c>0$ such that $r_k(t;q,q) \geq 2^{ct^{k-1}}$ for all $t\in \N$.
+We note that in the graph case ($k=2$) the special case of $q = p$ was already investigated by Erd\H{o}s and Szemer\'{e}di~\cite{ESz} in the 70's; in fact, the more general case when $p<q$ is also indirectly discussed.
+They showed the following rather precise bounds: for all $q\ll t$, $2^{\Omega(t/q)} \leq r_2(t; q, q) \leq q^{O(t/q)}$ .

-The only nontrivial improvement to date on this bound has been made by Mubayi and Suk~\citep{MS} who proved there exists $c>0$ such that for $q \geq 9$, $r_3(t;q,3)\geq 2^{t^{2+cq}}$ for $t\in \N$ sufficiently large; for all other values of $k,q,p \geq 3$, the random construction is essentially the state of the art.
+These generalized hypergraph Ramsey numbers were also considered in a special case by Conlon, Fox, and R\"odl \citep{CFR} who asked if there exist an integer $q$ and number $c>0$ such that $r_3(t;q,3)\geq 2^{2^{ct}}$.
+To date, the only nontrivial improvement on the first moment bound has been made by Mubayi and Suk~\citep{MS} who proved there exists $c>0$ such that for $q \geq 9$, we have $r_3(t;q,3)\geq 2^{t^{2+cq}}$ for $t\in \N$ sufficiently large; for all other values of $k,q,p \geq 3$, the random construction is essentially the state of the art.
 Our knowledge (or lack thereof) is thus summarised by the following bounds for $k,q,p \geq 3$ and sufficiently large $t\in \N$,

 where $c\geq 1$ is allowed to depend on $k,q$ and $p$.
 Note that in this case our upper bounds are a staggering tower of height $k-2$ in the lower bounds.

-Our first contribution is the development of two new stepping-up constructions captured by Theorems~\ref{thm:r+1_step_up} and~\ref{thm:2r_step_up}.
-Both borrow key ideas from the original, and each of them is relevant for different values of $k,q$ and $p$.
-They yield the first tower-type results of their kind. \begin{theorem} Let $k,q,p \geq 3$ be such that $p \leq C_k$, the $k^{\text{th}}$ Catalan number.
-There exist $c\geq 1$ and $t_0$ such that for all $t>t_0$
+A related notion called the set-colouring Ramsey number was introduced by Erd\H{o}s, Hajnal, and Rado in~\cite{EHR} and subsequently studied in~\cite{setramsey2009} and much more recently in~\cite{setramsey} and~\cite{setramsey2}.
+Borrowing notation from \cite{setramsey}, let $R_k(t;q,s)$ denote the minimum number of vertices such that every {\em $(q,s)$-set colouring} of $K_n^{(k)}$, that is, a colouring in which each $k$-set is assigned an element of ${[q] \choose s}$, contains a monochromatic $\K{t}{k}$.
+Here, monochromatic means the intersection of the colour sets assigned to the edges is nonempty.
+Observe that certain cases of $R_k$ and $r_k$ coincide.
+For example, $R_k(t;q,q-1) = r_k(t;q,q)$ and in general, we have the bound